 That said, we should also be cognizant not to be overly cautious or interact in a coddling way, it can be perceived as demeaning – people with chronic pain are humans too.
 Everybody desires to be treated as equals.
 It’s very possible that a person you know who is dealing with anxiety, depression, or low energy because of chronic pain is taking a measured approach to handling their mental health!

 For those that do not have to deal with chronic pain, here is one thing that can help us empathize with those that do: pain becomes a factor that is the limiter to their lives.
-Symptoms of pain can become the governor of how one navigates their life – which ultimately affects quality of life.
+Symptoms of pain can become the governor of how one navigates their life – which ultimately affects the quality of life.
 When recording your pain consider using the wong baker faces scale.

 Arthritis is a disease that affects the health of your joints.
 At its most basic form, it is the inflammation of joints.
 A joint is where two different bones meet.
 Depending on which joint you are examining in the body, there are fluids called synovial fluid cartilage, meniscus, or vertebral discs that protect the bone surfaces sharing a joint from rubbing up against one another.

-When inflammation happens in a joint space, pain develops, range of motion within said joint diminishes, visible welling and redness can occur on the surface.
+When inflammation happens in a joint space, pain develops, the range of motion within said joint diminishes, and visible swelling and redness can occur on the surface.
 In totality, a person will have limited movement, and daily tasks may become harder to accomplish.

 So what exactly is inflammation?
 In order to fully appreciate what arthritis is and to acknowledge the full effects of the condition, we need to understand inflammation first.